klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

     }
 }
 ```
-JSON-IO allows to specify the type of the object to be deserialized within the JSON body, using the `@type` key.
+JsonIO (json-io) allows to specify the type of the object to be deserialized within the JSON body, using the `@type` key.
 The concept is the same as the other type of deserialization issues, we need just to find a POP chain to achieve RCE.

 In [this](https://github.com/no-sec-marko/marshalsec/blob/master/marshalsec.pdf) research, M. Becheler, enumerates various JSON libraries and each method used for RCE exploitation.
 As part of the research, he provided an interesting tool, to automatically generates payloads for these libraries.
 For example, let's consider the following payload then: